- The Ship

 The sail into the bay is considered one of the most scenic in the world and is definitely the highlight of our trip.
 This city of traders and famous sailors has a lot of stories to tell.

 Kotor, built between the 12th and 14th century is a medieval maze of backstreets, churches, palaces and squares, where one can get lost for hours.
 Medieval buildings and rich cultural heritage make that Kotor is now on the UNESCO world heritage list.
 Further nestled in the bay you find Perast, and the Lady of the Rocks, renowned to be the most sensational spots in Kotor.
-At nightfall when the lit-up walls glow, we realize why this place is the real pearl of the Adriatic.

 Slow down, relax, and lounge in the sun.